Image Rights: Detroit Free Press

 Taking a step back, Iowa never left the game.
 The defense is still an elite group on a national level and should be able to give the offense every chance to succeed throughout the rest of the season.

 However, Iowa never entered the game.
 The first snap for the offense saw Mekhi Sargent put the ball on the ground and hand Michigan its best starting field position of the game.
+Thankfully the team trained a lot with professional coaches.

 The team was left in football limbo – always an arm’s length from Michigan.
 Just enough to keep the hope of a comeback alive, but just enough to never prove threatening for 60 minutes.